ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 using a lowest rate algorithm as follows.

 To operate this algorithm,
-the minimal state that a sender maintains is
+the minimal state that an application -- which is often, but not always a sender -- maintains is
 * the current rate limit,
 * any state necessary to monitor throughput
   (that is, throughput usage state, such as the state in {{sliding-window}}), and
 * the time at which that rate limit was last updated.

-When a SCONE packet containing updated advice is received:
+When updated advice is received:

 * If the signaled rate is the same as the current rate, set the last update time to the current time.